Academics> Departments & Academic Programs

 The Program in French and Francophone Studies offers a wide variety of opportunities to study the language and cultures of the global French community.
 A student who majors in French learns to speak the language, to read literature and cultural materials in their original form, and to interact with members of an important worldwide cultural community.
 With more than 120 million speakers on five continents, French is one of the five official languages of the United Nations and is an official language in over 40 countries.
 Knowledge of French opens doors to diverse histories and cultures, from the 19th century Paris arts scene to the literature and cinema of regions in Africa, Canada, and the Caribbean.
 Coursework in the program focuses on language, literature, film, translation, and the diverse cultures of the French-speaking world.
 Our mission is to develop students' language skills in French for use in their academic and professional lives; to educate students from diverse backgrounds in the languages, cultures and societies of France and other Francophone nations in order to prepare them for careers with an international focus; to offer students the opportunity to develop deeper linguistic and cross-cultural competence through study or professional experience abroad; and to promote interdisciplinary intellectual exchange about France and other Francophone nations and their transnational relations through activities inside and outside the classroom.
 The French major provides a global perspective and can help prepare students for careers in public service, international business, education, tourism, translation, and the arts.
 (Offers Master's Degree, Bachelor's Degree, and Minor)

 Over 120 million people speak German as their native language, and German is the official language in five countries.
-Germany, the largest country in the European Union, is second only to the United States in terms of world trade; and both Austria and Switzerland have key roles in the European economy and political life.
+Germany, the largest country in the European Union, is second only to the United States in terms of world trade.
 The cultural heritage of regions where German is spoken is also extremely rich, particularly in the areas of music, literature, film, painting, and architecture.
 Knowledge of the German language and an understanding of the cultures of the countries where German is spoken provide valuable preparation for many careers and graduate programs.
 In addition, it opens the door to life-long cultural enrichment.
 German is a primary language of scholarship and international communication in a diverse range of academic and scientific fields.
 Students who major in German will gain proficiency in German language skills and may choose from a range of courses in German culture, area studies, linguistics, and literature.
 (Offers Bachelor's Degree and Minor)

 As Italian has become one of the fastest growing languages and interest in Italy continues to rise, Italian Studies represents a recent and exciting interdisciplinary field of inquiry that purports to explore the many and complex facets of culture, from literature to cinema, popular culture and media studies, history and art, politics and philosophy, music and folklore, anthropology and sociology, theatre and performance.
 Research approaches include feminist, postcolonial and critical theory and cultural studies.
 At San Diego State University students have the opportunity to learn Italian language and culture within this innovative framework and earn a minor by taking courses at the lower and upper division levels, taught entirely in Italian, in which they are exposed to a variety of Italian topics and traditions ranging from literature and film to migration and contemporary youth subcultures.
 Students may also focus on Italian while completing the European Studies major in the Department.
 (Offers Minor and Bachelor's Degree in European Studies with emphasis in Italian)